Don't Give HBO's 'Confederate' the Benefit of the Doubt

 Skepticism must be the order of the day.
 So that when Benioff asks “what would the world have looked like … if the South had won,” we should not hesitate to ask what Benioff means by “the South.”
 He obviously does not mean the minority of white Southern unionists, who did win.
 And he does not mean those four million enslaved blacks, whom the Civil War ultimately emancipated, yet whose victory was tainted.
 Comprising 40 percent of the Confederacy’s population, this was the South’s indispensable laboring class, its chief resource, its chief source of wealth, and the sole reason why a Confederacy existed in the first place.
 But they are not the subject of Benioff’s inquiry, because he is not so much asking about “the South” winning, so much as he is asking about “the white South” winning.

 The distinction matters.
 For while the Confederacy, as a political entity, was certainly defeated, and chattel slavery outlawed, the racist hierarchy which Lee and Davis sought to erect, lives on.
 It had to.
-The terms of the white South’s were gentle.
+The terms of the white South’s defeat were gentle.
 Having inaugurated a war which killed more Americans than all other American wars combined, the Confederacy’s leaders were back in the country’s political leadership within a decade.
 Within two, they had effectively retaken control of the South.

 Knowing this, we do not have to wait to point out that comparisons between Confederate and The Man in the High Castle are fatuous.
 Nazi Germany was also defeated.
 But while its surviving leadership was put on trial before the world, not one author of the Confederacy was convicted of treason.
 Nazi Foreign Minister Joachim von Ribbentrop was hanged at Nuremberg.
 Confederate General John B. Gordon became a senator.
 Germany has spent the decades since World War II in national penance for Nazi crimes.
 America spent the decades after the Civil War transforming Confederate crimes into virtues.
 It is illegal to fly the Nazi flag in Germany.
 The Confederate flag is enmeshed in the state flag of Mississippi.

 The symbols point to something Confederate’s creators don’t seem to understand—the war is over for them, not for us.
 At this very hour, black people all across the South are still fighting the battle which they joined during Reconstruction—securing equal access to the ballot—and resisting a president whose resemblance to Andrew Johnson is uncanny.
-Confederate is the kind of provocative thought experiment that can be engaged in when someone else’s lived reality really is fantasy to you, when your grandmother is not in danger of voting, when the terrorist attack on Charleston evokes honest sympathy, but inspires no direct fear.
-And so we need not wait to note that Confederate interest in Civil War history is biased, that it is premised on a simplistic view of white Southern defeat, instead of the more complicated morass we have all around us.
+Confederate is the kind of provocative thought experiment that can be engaged in when someone else’s lived reality really is fantasy to you, when your grandmother is not in danger of losing her vote, when the terrorist attack on Charleston evokes honest sympathy, but inspires no direct fear.
+And so we need not wait to note that Confederate’s interest in Civil War history is biased, that it is premised on a simplistic view of white Southern defeat, instead of the more complicated morass we have all around us.

 And one need not wait to ask if Benioff and D.B.
 Weiss are, at any rate, the candidates to help lead us out of that morass or deepen it.
 A body of work exists in the form of their hit show Game of Thrones.
 We do not have to wait to note the persistent criticism of that show is its depiction of rape.
 Rape—generational rape, mass rape—is central to the story of enslavement.
 For 250 years the bodies of enslaved black women were regarded as property, to be put to whatever use—carnal and otherwise—that their enslavers saw fit.
 Why HBO believes that this duo, given their past work, is the best team to revisit that experience is a question one should not wait to ask.